codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 <sup>1</sup>: Codacy can't distinguish the Bitbucket roles Read and Write because of a limitation on the Bitbucket API.
 <sup>2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](changing-your-plan-and-billing.md#allowing-new-people-to-join-your-organization).

-## The Organization Manager role
+## The organization manager role

-To enable other members to manage organization settings, organization admins can share some of their permissions with any organization member using the Organization Manager role.
+To enable other members to manage organization settings, organization admins can share some of their permissions with any organization member using the organization manager role.
 This role is independent of the Git provider roles of organization members.

-To review the additional permissions granted by the Organization Manager role, see the tables for each Git provider:
+To review the additional permissions granted by the organization manager role, see the tables for each Git provider:

 -   [GitHub](#permissions-for-github)
 -   [GitLab](#permissions-for-gitlab)